AdamSchinzel/AdamSchinzel/README.md

 ### Hello there 👋
 ## I'm Adam Schinzel

 Welcome to my GitHub!
 I'm 19 years old fullstack developer from Brno, Czech republic.
 I mostly work on web apps, mobile apps and smart contracts (EVM chains).
-My major interest within Web3 is ZKP and privacy.
+My major interest within Web3 is privacy and scaling.
 I'm currently learning Rust.

 I believe in the power of blockchain and AI to transform and improve the lives of people around the world.